 ADDITIONAL POUNDAGE DISTRIBUTION

-In addition to expanding programs and re-tooling methods of distribution to respect social distance protocols, we are also increasing the amount of product we are distributing to our statewide network of 182 partner agencies.
-During March and April of this year, we distributed 10 million pounds of food, an increase of 2.3 million pounds during the same two months in 2019.
-We expect to continue to see increased distribution in the coming weeks and months.
+In addition to expanding programs and re-tooling methods of distribution to respect social distance protocols, we have also increased the amount of product we are distributing to our statewide network of 216 partner agencies.
+We distributed 70.2 million pounds of food last year, the equivalent of 58.5 million meals.
+This reflects a 17.2 million pound increase over the previous year.
+We expect to continue to see increased distribution for quite some time to come.

 HOW TO HELP

-Financial support is our top priority right now, as expanding mobile distributions brings with it dramatically higher transportation costs.
-Since each $1 donated equals $7.66 worth of goods and services, every donation can truly impact the lives of Utahns facing hunger.
+Financial support is our top priority right now.
+Since each $1 donated equals $8.71 worth of goods and services, every donation can truly impact the lives of Utahns facing hunger.

 If you are in need of food assistance, please visit our partner agency list to find resources in your area.
 We recommend calling before you go to confirm their hours of operation given these uncertain times.